chrisdalke/iconosaur/README.md

 # iconosaur

-**`iconosaur` instantly generates all platform-specific app icons & tiles from a single high-resolution input.**
+**`iconosaur` is a command-line tool which instantly generates all platform-specific app favicons & tiles from a single high-resolution input.**

-`iconosaur` takes in a single input image and a configuration file, and generates a number of common iOS, Android, and web images: App icons, social graph images, thumbnails, tiles, etc.
+`iconosaur` takes in a single input image and generates a number of common iOS, Android, and web images: App icons, social graph images, thumbnails, tiles, etc.

 You can embed Iconosaur as part of your project's build workflow step as a pre-build step, or run as an individual tool.